FRIENDS OF EXCALIBUR RACING

 (© HydroRacer.net banner, All Rights Reserved)

-Mike & Teresa at HydroRacer.net: Mike and Teresa Phillips bought the boat racer blog website from Dan Lawrence a few years ago.
-Mike races and builds boats.
-They also bought half of Mike Johnson's hydro manufacturing business (MJR) and CAD programs last year and now build hydroplanes and kits to order from their new boat shop (MRC) in Montana.
-I met Mike at a SOA race several years ago and have been good friends with him ever since then.
+Mike & Teresa at HydroRacer.net: Mike and Teresa Phillips bought the boat racer blog website from Dan Lawrence.
+Mike raced and built boats after he retired.
+They also bought half of Mike Johnson's hydro manufacturing business (MJR) and CAD programs last and built hydroplanes and produced kits to order from their boat shop (MRC) in Montana.
+I met Mike at a SOA race many years ago and have been good friends with him ever since then.
 Visit their boat racing promotion and blog website at www.hydroracer.net to read more about boat racing and blog with boat racers across the world.
 The website is also a great place to look at and buy new and used boat racing equipment.
 Membership in the website is free, and you don't need to be a boat racer to join on the website.
-This website provides a value-added service to boat racers.
+This website provides a value-added service to boat racers and enthusists.
 HydroRacer.net promotes the motorsport of powerboat racing with real-time news on racing and many special interest forums.
 There are hot links on the website for a visitor or member to access websites for boat racing videos, suppliers of boat racing equipment, and boat racing organizations & clubs throughout the United States and Europe.
+I have sold a lot of equipment and learned a ton of things while being a member of this unique and valuable Internet site.
+Thanks, Mike & Teresa for your serice to the boat racing community around the world.